 Ian Creaser, Business Analyst – Using mobile devices for local search is becoming increasingly popular so we need to start looking at local SEO more carefully.

-Steve Pronger, Business Analyst – Optimisation and Web design for smart phones, tablets etc will become integral for web development and SEO agencies.
+Steve Pronger, Business Analyst – Optimization and Web design for smartphones, tablets etc will become integral for web development and SEO agencies.

 Chris West, Business Analyst – Mobile will continue to grow, but I don’t think that it will become as big as many people think, not this year.
 I think 2012 will be the year for the mobile.

 Bernard Somja, SEO Director – Google Places is now integrated in SERPs and is the major location to get listed and visible.
-In 2011, listings need to be optimised and focusing on the right categories for your business to remain competitive.
-Local SEO will become a fully integrated part of your optimised online presence, increasing both branding and visibility – last call for going local!
+In 2011, listings need to be optimized and focusing on the right categories for your business to remain competitive.
+Local SEO will become a fully integrated part of your optimized online presence, increasing both branding and visibility – last call for going local!

 Steve Pronger, Business Analyst – Links will decrease in importance while citations, ‘likes’ and social media activity will become more important.
 Local search and social media will become integrated into SEO services rather than add-on services.

 Bernard Somja, SEO Director – Google HotPot will become even hotter in 2011.
 It’s a tool that identifies business reviewers, allows them to personalize their Google Maps/Places and share their recommendations with friends – good local-social mix.